cilium/cilium/Documentation/concepts/kubernetes/policy.rst

 `CiliumClusterwideNetworkPolicy` is similar to `CiliumNetworkPolicy`, except (1) policies defined by `CiliumClusterwideNetworkPolicy` are non-namespaced and cluster-scoped, and (2) it enables the use of :ref:`NodeSelector`.
-Internally the policy is composed of `CiliumNetworkPolicy` itself and thus the effects of this policy specification are also same.
+Internally the policy is identical to `CiliumNetworkPolicy` and thus the effects of this policy specification are also same.

 The raw specification of the resource in go looks like this:

 .. code-block:: go

         type CiliumClusterwideNetworkPolicy struct {
-                *CiliumNetworkPolicy
+                // Spec is the desired Cilium specific rule specification.
+                Spec *api.Rule

+                // Specs is a list of desired Cilium specific rule specification.
+                Specs api.Rules

-                // Status is the status of the Cilium policy rule
+                // Status is the status of the Cilium policy rule.
-                // +optional
+                //
-                // The reason this field exists in this structure is due a bug in the k8s code-generator
+                // The reason this field exists in this structure is due a bug in the k8s
-                // that doesn't create a `UpdateStatus` method because the field does not exist in
+                // code-generator that doesn't create a `UpdateStatus` method because the
-                // the structure.
+                // field does not exist in the structure.
+                //
+                // +kubebuilder:validation:Optional
-                Status CiliumNetworkPolicyStatus `json:"status"`
+                Status CiliumNetworkPolicyStatus
         }